saulostopa/DATA-SCIENCE-AWS-Textract-for-Driver-License-and-Lambda-Function/README.md

-# Extract text with AWS Textract for Driver License usgin Lambda Function
+# Extract text with AWS Textract for Driver License